-As previously noted, the situation is such that the Army is not in a position to provide a sufficiently reliable defense of the civilian infrastructure facilities and population centers from EMP, and as such, it is the electrical engineering specialists themselves that need to be concerned with this defense ahead of time.
+The actual situation is such that the Army is not in a position to provide a sufficiently reliable defense of the civilian infrastructure facilities and population centers from EMP and as such it is the electrical engineering specialists themselves that need to be concerned with this defense ahead of time.
 The EMP parameters affecting civilian infrastructure equipment depend on so many factors that they should be considered as uncertain.